Kampala: 21st century

 In 2010, the Kampala Capital City Authority Act was enacted, giving the Ugandan Government more control of the administration of Kampala.
 The act also created the Kampala Metropolitan Physical Planning Authority with the stated aims of improving the infrastructure of the City of Kampala and the surrounding districts of Wakiso, Mukono, Buikwe, Mpigi and Luwero.

-On 11 July 2010, al-Shabaab suicide bombers killed 74 people.
+On 11 July 2010, suicide bombers affiliated with al-Shabaab, a Sunni Islamist group based in Somalia, carried out two nearly simultaneous bombings in Kampala, killing 74 people.
+After eleven years of relative calm, on 16 November 2021, the Allied Democratic Forces (ADF), an Islamist group based in eastern Congo with ties to the Islamic State, carried out two suicide bombings near the central police station and parliament, killing three people and injuring 36.

 Geography

 Topography

 The City of Kampala covers a total area of 189 km2, comprising 176 km2 of land and 13 km2 of water.

 Kampala is a hilly place with its valleys filled with sluggish rivers/ swamps.
 The highest point in the city proper is the summit of Kololo hill at 1311 m, located in the center of the city and the lowest point at the shores of Lake Victoria south of the city center at altitude of 1135 m.

 Hills

 Kampala was originally built on seven hills, but it has expanded to cover more than the original seven hills.